-We work across the state and beyond with a number of Aboriginal communities and their heritage languages.
-These communities have varied approaches to working with language and cultural heritage materials.
-We seek to understand and abide by local protocols where we find them, but ultimately we operate under the collective wisdom and guidance of our Aboriginal Policy and Advocacy Committee (MLTAPAC).
-The primary function of this committee is to ensure that the Mobile Language Team observes best-practice in our dealings with Aboriginal individuals, families, communities and organisations.
-Additionally, our work is informed by the approaches adovcated by leading Aboriginal research and community organisations (see links below).
+As our work takes us across the state and beyond, we engage with a broad range of Aboriginal communities and always seek to respect local protocols.
+In addition, we operate under the collective wisdom and guidance of our Aboriginal Policy and Advocacy Committee (MLT APAC).
+A primary function of this committee is to ensure that the MLT observes best-practice methods for engagement in our dealings with Aboriginal individuals, families, communities, and organisations.
+Our work is also informed by the approaches advocated by leading Aboriginal research and community organisations.

-The Mobile Language Team’s approach is based around the three major pillars of practice: transparency, recognition and community.
+Our approach is based around the three major pillars of practice: transparency, recognition, and community.

 Anyone seeking access to these materials held by the Mobile Language Team, on behalf of communities, must seek formal approval through the rightful community owners of these materials.
 For help with this process please contact the Mobile Language Team at info@mobilelanguageteam.com.au or call us (08) 8313 0707.